Alexandra Cain Finance Writer

 In early March 2017 the Victorian state government announced first home buyers who buy a property for less than $600,000 won’t need to pay stamp duty in the future.
 Discounts will be available for first home buyers who purchase properties valued between $600,001 and $750,000.
 Subject to the legislation passing through parliament, this concession will apply for houses sold after 1 July 2017.
 This does not apply in other states.

-After the new stump duty rule is applied, regional Victorian home buyers can see the grants doubled of up to $20,000 for properties valued less than $750,000.
+After the new stamp duty rule is applied, regional Victorian home buyers can see the grants doubled of up to $20,000 for properties valued less than $750,000.
 This will only be applied for new built homes.

 While it’s unusual, it is possible to purchase a property without a deposit.
 Lee says while Bank Australia won’t generally approve a loan without a deposit, borrowers could use a guarantee, often provided by the borrower’s parents accessing the equity in their property.